-Today, in Part 4 we now turn to the topic of GDP and its key role in tracking market conditions critical to your investing portfolio.
+Today, we now turn to the topic of GDP and its key role in tracking market conditions critical to your money.

 Let’s Get Started

-Let’s See Which Countries Measure Up When It Comes to Growth in GDP
+Which Countries Measure Up When It Comes to Growth in GDP?

 Why?
 Because the vast majority of borrowing at the federal level has been frittered away by buying our own Treasury bonds and because the vast majority of corporate borrowing since 2008 (corporate borrowing has doubled since then) has been likewise frittered away in stock buybacks and dividend payments.
 Truly, we’ve witnessed a lost decade for productivity and growth at both the Fed and Corporate levels – and THAT MATTERS.